-There are many different types of therapy - in this excerpt from her book Happier Now: How to Stop Chasing Perfection and Embrace Everyday Moments (Even the Difficult Ones), Nataly talks about her spiritual teacher, Janet:
+There are many different types of counseling - in this excerpt from her book Happier Now: How to Stop Chasing Perfection and Embrace Everyday Moments (Even the Difficult Ones), Nataly talks about her spiritual teacher, Janet:

 My Unlikely Guide through the Storm